A downloadable game

 Waveforms

 As well as the usual sine, triangle, saw, and square waveforms there are three Pocket Operator synth sounds.
-These three synths make use of the in-built accelerometer to change aspects of the sounds - try them out and wave the Playdate around...
+These three synths make use of the in-built accelerometer to change aspects of the sounds (turn the accelerometer on in the popup menu: hold (B) then press (A)) - try them out and wave the Playdate around...

 Effects